St Kitts And Nevis Travel Information

 English is the official language.

 No vaccinations are required for travel to the islands, but a yellow fever certificate is required from visitors travelling from a yellow fever infected country.
-Travellers should also consider getting a vaccination for hepatitis A. Dengue fever is on the increase, and precautions against mosquito bites should be taken.
-Medical facilities are adequate, but limited, and health insurance is essential, which should include emergency air evacuation.
-Most doctors and hospitals expect cash payment.
+Medical facilities are adequate, but limited, and travel insurance is essential.
+This should include emergency air evacuation, with most travelling to Miami or Puerto Rico for more complex procedures.

 A 10 percent service charge is usually included in hotel and restaurant bills, otherwise it is customary to leave 10 to 15 percent of the bill, depending on the service.
-Taxi drivers receive 10 to 15 percent of the fare.
+Taxi drivers can receive a tip of around 10 to 15 percent.

 Although most visits to the islands are trouble-free, visitors should still guard against robbery and other crimes of opportunity.
 Valuables should be left in hotel safes where possible and remote places, particularly beaches, should be avoided, especially after dark.
 Hurricane season normally runs from June to November.

-Travellers over the age of 18 may import 200 cigarettes or 50 cigars or 225g tobacco, and 1.136 litres of wine or spirits without paying customs duty.
+Travellers over the age of 18 may import 200 cigarettes or 50 cigars or 250g tobacco, and 1.5 litres of wine or spirits without paying customs duty.

 Become our St Kitts And Nevis Travel Expert